adudi1/EffectiveJava/PITCHME.md

 * For each public or protected method, the documentation must indicate which overridable methods the method invokes, in what sequence, and how the results of each invocation affect subsequent processing.
 * A method that invokes overridable methods contains a description of these invocations at the end of its documentation comment.
 Javadoc tag @implSpec
 * To document a class so that it can be safely subclassed, you must describe implementation details that should otherwise be left unspecified. (this violate the dictum that good API documentation should describe what a given method does and not how it does it)
-* This tag should be enabled by default, but as of Java 9, the Javadoc utility still ignores it unless you pass the command line switch -tag "apiNote:a:API Note:".
+* This tag should be enabled by default, but as of Java 9, the Javadoc utility still ignores it unless you pass the command line switch -tag "apiNote\:a\:API Note:".
 * The only way to test a class designed for inheritance is to write subclasses.